geomatics-io/ObjectListView/docs/blog8.rst

 On virtual lists, selecting a range via Shift-Click or selecting all items via Ctrl-A present problems.

-The problem is that for both Shift-Click and Ctrl-A the listview receives a single notification but multiple rows are selected.
+The problem is that for both Shift-Click and Ctrl-A the listview receives a single notification but multiple rows have been selected.
 The notification can only indicate a single item `nmlistviewPtr.iItem` but we need to know the other rows that were selected.
 We can solve the Ctrl-A problem.
 When all items are selected via Ctrl-A, the notification has a special value -1 in `nmlistviewPtr.iItem`.
 When we see this value, we know that all rows have been selected, so we can loop through all our disabled objects and explicitly deselect them again::

     // -1 indicates that all rows are to be selected -- in fact, they already have been.